HeminQadir/MltuiOrganSeg/README.md

 # MltuiOrganSeg

-## to lunch training the model run the following
+- To lunch training the model run the following

 ```shell
 python train.py